benallfree/lab13/site/docs/sdk/state-management.md

 # State Management with Lab13 SDK

-The Lab13 SDK provides a powerful state synchronization system designed for multiplayer games.
+The Lab13 SDK provides powerful state synchronization systems designed for multiplayer games.
 This guide covers the core concepts and patterns for managing shared game state.

+## Recommended Approach: useEasyState

+**`useEasyState` is the recommended and preferred method for state management** in Lab13 games.
+It provides automatic optimizations and a simplified API that handles common multiplayer game patterns out of the box.

+### Why useEasyState?

+- **Automatic normalization** of position and rotation data
+- **Built-in precision control** for network optimization
+- **Automatic player lifecycle management** with callbacks
+- **Simplified API** that reduces boilerplate code
+- **Optimized for JS13K** with minimal code footprint

 ## Core Concepts